HULFSynth : An INR based Super-Resolution and Ultra Low-Field MRI Synthesis via Contrast factor estimation: Introduction

 \section{Introduction}

 In Magnetic Resonance Imaging (MRI), field strengths, $B_0 \geq$ 1T are considered as clinical field strengths due to their ability to produce high quality, high resolution structural images.
 However, there exists a global disparity in the availability of MRI scanners, with accessibility to only one-tenth of the population \cite{mr-physics-low-field}.
 Ultra Low-Field (ULF) MRI scanners, ($B_0 < 0.1$) offer a promising alternative to High-Field (HF) scanners as they are accessible, cost-effective, sustainable and can also be portable \cite{LoHiResGAN}.
-However, ULF acquisitions lack the diagnostic quality of HF systems due to poor tissue contrast, particularly affecting gray and white matter contrast, low Signal-to-Noise Ratio (SNR) and spatial resolution \cite{mr-physics-low-field, textbook_mri, zhaolinUltraLowFieldMRIEnhancement2025}.
-Furthermore, $B_0$ and $B_1$ inhomogeneities cause signal dropout and geometric distortions in ULF acquisitions \cite{mr-physics-low-field}.
+However, ULF acquisitions lack the diagnostic quality of HF systems due to low Signal-to-Noise Ratio (SNR), low spatial resolution and poor tissue contrast, particularly affecting the Gray Matter-White Matter contrast \cite{textbook_mri,mr-physics-low-field,zhaolinUltraLowFieldMRIEnhancement2025}. { Cross-modality synthesis tools maximize scan utility and enable translation between imaging domains \cite{iglesiasQuantitativeBrainMorphometry2023,LoHiResGAN,StochDecimSim,lowfieldsim,zhaolinUltraLowFieldMRIEnhancement2025}.
+ULF-HF synthesis can bridge established clinical workflows with emerging ULF systems, accelerating clinical adoption of ULF acquisitions.
+Potential applications include longitudinal studies, calibration setups, tumor characterization, feasibility \& validation studies, and accessibility planning.
+One of the most promising applications of this synthesis framework is in longitudinal studies.
+Longitudinal neuroimaging studies require multiple acquisitions to capture morphological changes in the brain \cite{shuaibuCapturingLongitudinalChanges2025}.
+However, acquiring repeated HF scans is expensive and ULF systems could offer affordable follow-up scans.
+Our bidirectional synthesis framework facilitates seamless longitudinal registration across field strengths and spatial resolutions by enhancing tissue contrast. }

+{ While current state-of-the-art deep learning approaches \cite{dayarathnaUltraLowFieldHighField2024,super_res_Bouter,iglesiasQuantitativeBrainMorphometry2023,LoHiResGAN,lagunaSuperresolutionPortableLowfield2022} for ULF-HF image synthesis achieve notable performance, they are fundamentally opaque.
+This black-box nature, coupled with the known vulnerability to out-of-distribution (OOD) samples severely limits interpretability and hinders clinical adoption \cite{supervised_issues}.
+Additionally, these supervised models require large paired datasets which are expensive to acquire.}